CiiDub/Exercism-BBEdit-Package/README.md

 	This will run an exercises’ test and present the results.
 I try to display the result in a BBEdit kind of way, as an open log file.
 I’m imitating the behavior of the `Run` command from the shebang `#!` menu.

 	> __✍︎ Key Customization__
 	> : `#! > Run` has a key command set to `⌘R` by defualt in BBEdit.
 I set `⌃R` to envoke this command.
-The easiest way to do this is with BBEdit's Script Pallete.
+The easiest way to do this is with BBEdit's script pallete.

 - ⇡✌︎ Submit This Exercise